h4ck3r0/Apktool-termux/README.md

 ## Error Solve

 ```
-• If u using android 8+
+• If You Are Using Android 8+

-• U get java error
+• You Will Get Java Error

 • So type proot -0